Brand Strength and the Halo Effect in Marketing

 Thorndike discovered that when people rate someone on one trait it is correlated with their ratings on other traits.
 Put simply, people tend to see a person’s performance as all good or all bad.
 This phenomenon has come to be called the “Halo Effect.”

 While Thorndike saw the Halo Effect as a source of measurement bias in his research, the savvy marketer will recognize it as the foundation of the modern concept of brands.
 When we develop a favorable impression of a firm when interacting with one partner at a firm we tend to view the whole firm in a favorable light.
 Our impression of that firm’s brand is strengthened.

 Not surprisingly it can also work in the other direction.
 Unfavorable impressions are also generalized via the “Devil Effect”.Think of it as the Halo Effect’s evil twin.

 Brand Strength Defined

 The concept of a strong brand is something that we all understand on a very intuitive level.
 From our own experience, we know that firms with high brand strength do better in the marketplace, whether they need new clients, business partners or employees.

 So what exactly is brand strength?
-While there is no universal definition, we describe the brand strength of a professional services firm as the combination of a firm’s reputation and it’s visibility.
+At Hinge, we define brand strength in professional services as the product of a firm’s general reputation and visibility among target clients.
 Firms that have better reputations coupled with higher visibility have stronger brands.

 High visibility alone doesn’t really strengthen your brand.
 Does any experienced professional services marketer believe that full-page display ads alone strengthen your brand?